rafabu/terraform-azurerm-vm-winrmenabled/README.md

 # terraform-azurerm-vm-winrmenabled
 Terraform module to deploy a Windows VM on Azure.
-Will also enable WinRM with a Let's Encrypt certificate
+Will also enable WinRM with a Let's Encrypt certificate and enable Azure Disk Encryption.

 - Create Windows VM with delegation rights to maintain ACME DNS TXT records
 - if public IP: create A-Record